peterzimon/docs-api/admin/index.md

 }
 ```

-The resource_type will always match the resource name in the URL.
-All resources are returned wrapped in an array, with the exception of specific singular resources returned from e.g. `/site/` or `/settings/`.
+The `resource_type` will always match the resource name in the URL.
+All resources are returned wrapped in an array, with the exception of specific singular resources returned from `/site/` or `/settings/`.

 The meta object contains [pagination](/api/content/#pagination) information for browse requests.